 Ever wonder why subcultures exist?
 Social Proof theory can explain it.

 The social proof phenomenon happens when a person or a group actively mimics or follows the actions of a particular person or another group of people they trust.
-This is rooted on the desire to conform, especially if a lot of people are already doing it so capitalize on their their fear of missing out.
+This is rooted in the desire to conform, especially if a lot of people are already doing it so capitalize on their fear of missing out.

 In content marketing, this works when your audience realizes that their peers are forming an opinion regarding certain issues or stories as it draws your audience to do the same.
-You can achieve this by adding social plug-ins and sharing buttons that displays the number of people that have shared or liked your posts.
+You can achieve this by adding social plug-ins and sharing buttons that display the number of people that have shared or liked your posts.
 Encourage them to leave comments and share a previous positive experience with your product.
 If you can have popular personalities talk about your product, the better.

 Going inside the head of your audience is one of the best tricks you can do to enhance your content marketing strategy because it’s their behavior toward the brand that you are after, at the end of the day.
 Through Psychology, you will be able to predict, know and work around what makes your audience tick and will ultimately give your brand a higher chance of influencing them.